 Vegan chocolate chip bacon cookies.
 Wait, what?
-Yes, that's right.
-Bacon chocolate chip cookies - veganized and made with vegetarian bacon substitute and egg substitute to keep them completely egg-free, dairy-free and meat-free.
+Yes, that's right!
+Bacon chocolate chip cookies—veganized with bacon and egg substitutes to keep them completely egg, dairy, and meat-free—are a heavenly snack for all.
 If your mouth isn't already watering, it should be.
-Just look at those little buggers.
-Aren't they the most beautiful thing you've ever seen?

 Skeptical about veggie-bacon chocolate chip cookies?
 Don't be.
-They're ah-MAY-zing!
-Of course, if you're concerned about health, well, they might not be the best choice, especially since I really do recommend following the instructions exactly, and that includes quite a bit of salt.
-Throw away your scale (or set out your trainers for an early morning run tomorrow!) and enjoy these cookies!
+They're amazing.
+Of course, if you're concerned about health, well, they might not be the best choice, since it includes quite a bit of salt.
+Looking for an indulgence?
+Throw away your scale (or set out your trainers for an early morning run tomorrow!) and enjoy a few of these treats.

 - 4 strips vegetarian bacon